Thermal Diffusivity and Pole-Skipping in the Incoherent Semilocally Critical IR

-Chaos is an ubiquitous phenomenon that arises widely in nature.
-Whilst significant progress has been made in understanding chaos at the classical level, its characterization and manifestation at the quantum level remain considerably less understood, particularly within the context of many-body systems.

-In recent years, there has been notable advancement in the characterization of chaotic behavior within quantum many-body systems, primarily through the utilization of out-of-time ordered correlation functions (OTOCs)~\cite{Larkin}.
-For instance, for chaotic systems, OTOCs can exhibit

-where $V$ and $W$ represent generic local operators and $\epsilon$ is a non-universal component related to the operators involved in OTOCs.
-The exponential growth in \eqref{OTOCBEHA} is reminiscent of the divergence of trajectories between two particles that were initially infinitesimally separated in classical chaotic systems.
-In this regard, $\lambda_L$ is often referred to as the quantum Lyapunov exponent, and $v_B$ the butterfly velocity.

-The quantum nature of \eqref{OTOCBEHA} can become evident by the upper bound of $\lambda_L$ as $\lambda_L \leq 2 \pi T \, k_B / \hbar$~\cite{Maldacena:2015waa} (hereafter, we set $k_B=\hbar=1$).
-Maximally chaotic systems, those that attain the upper bound, can be achieved in a range of systems, including holographic theories, two-dimensional conformal field theories in the large central charge limit, and strongly coupled SYK models.
+Pole-skipping offers compelling evidence for the hydrodynamic origin of chaotic behavior in strongly coupled quantum systems.
+We demonstrate that the cumulative effect of higher-order corrections to the hydrodynamic diffusive mode, captured by the parameter $\Omega$, determines the thermal diffusivity through chaos parameters, providing new insights into the interplay between chaos and hydrodynamics.
+In the incoherent limit, where momentum relaxation is pronounced, we show that the thermodynamically stable phase corresponds to a semi-locally critical IR fixed point.
+This finding extends previous analyses of simple IR fixed points and may offer a gravity dual description for stable phases beyond the Sachdev-Ye-Kitaev model in the incoherent regime.
+Additionally, we connect our findings to a universal bound on the thermal diffusion constant in holography, establishing a direct link with the dynamical critical exponent $z$.
+We derive a new relation, $\Omega = (2-z)/(2z-2)$, and propose that it characterizes the thermodynamically stable phase for generic values of $z$.

-At the classical level, chaos is thought to underlie the microscopic dynamic processes governing macroscopic phenomena like transport and thermalization, as demonstrated in prior works~\cite{Ott,Gaspard}.
-However, it remains an unresolved question whether chaos plays a similar fundamental role in the context of quantum many-body systems.
-Encouragingly, there have been several intriguing indications suggesting that equation \eqref{OTOCBEHA} is intricately linked to transport and hydrodynamic behavior~\cite{Gu:2016oyy,Davison:2016ngz,Patel:2016wdy,Blake:2016wvh,Blake:2016sud,Blake:2016jnn,Blake:2017qgd,Grozdanov:2017ajz,Blake:2017ris,Grozdanov:2018atb,Lucas:2017ibu,Hartman:2017hhp,Davison:2018ofp}.\\
+{\bf Introduction.---} Chaos is a ubiquitous phenomenon that arises widely in nature.
+At the classical level, chaos is thought to underlie the microscopic dynamic processes governing macroscopic phenomena like transport and thermalization~\cite{Ott,Gaspard}.
+Nevertheless, whether chaos plays a fundamental role in quantum many-body systems remains an open question.
+There are promising indications that out-of-time ordered correlation functions (OTOCs)~\cite{Larkin,Maldacena:2015waa} -- the probe to study chaotic behavior with Lyapunov exponent $\lambda_L$ and the butterfly velocity $v_B$ -- is closely connected to transport and hydrodynamic behavior~\cite{Gu:2016oyy,Davison:2016ngz,Patel:2016wdy,Blake:2016wvh,Blake:2016sud,Blake:2016jnn,Blake:2017qgd,Grozdanov:2017ajz,Blake:2017ris,Grozdanov:2018atb,Lucas:2017ibu,Hartman:2017hhp,Davison:2018ofp}.